City

 4. Housekeeping

-Clean and maintain rooms in hotels, motels, and other lodging facilities.
-Ensure a tidy and welcoming environment for guests.
-Many hotels and resorts in the area offer these jobs.
+Clean and maintain rooms in hotels or residential buildings.
+Ensure a tidy environment for guests.
+Many hotels and apartment complexes hire housekeepers.

 Find Housekeeping jobs in New Haven, CT